JavaScript var vs let vs const: The Complete Guide for Beginners (2026)

 I remember my first JavaScript project.
 I declared every variable with var because I didn't know better.
 Then my code broke in mysterious ways.
 Values changed unexpectedly.
 Variables appeared where they shouldn't exist.

+Sound familiar?
 Here's the truth: Understanding JavaScript variable declarations is like learning the traffic rules before driving.
 You might move forward without them, but you'll crash eventually.

 In this comprehensive guide, I'll break down var vs let vs const in the simplest way possible.
 No jargon.
 No confusion.
 Just practical knowledge you can use today.